 Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Planning and Carrying Out Investigations: Plan and conduct an investigation individually and collaboratively to produce data to serve as the basis for evidence, and in the design: decide on types, how much, and accuracy of data needed to produce reliable measurements; consider limitations on the precision of the data (e.g., number of trials, cost, risk, time); and refine the design accordingly.
 Forces at a distance are explained by fields (gravitational, electric, and magnetic) permeating space that can transfer energy through space.
 Magnets or electric currents cause magnetic fields; electric charges or changing magnetic fields cause electric fields.
 "Electrical energy" may mean energy stored in a battery or energy transmitted by electric currents.
-Empirical evidence is required to differentiate between cause and correlation and make claims about specific causes and effects.
+Cause and Effect: Empirical evidence is required to differentiate between cause and correlation and make claims about specific causes and effects.

-PH.PS3.1 Create a computational model to calculate the change in the energy of one component in a system when the change in energy of the other component(s) and energy flows in and out of the system are known.

-Clarification Statement: Emphasis is on utilizing calculations to understand that energy is transferred in and out of systems and conserved, as well as explaining the meaning of mathematical expressions used in the model.
-Assessment Boundary: Assessment is limited to basic algebraic expressions or computations; to systems of two or three components; and to thermal energy, kinetic energy, potential energy, and/or the energies in gravitational, magnetic, or electric fields.

-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Using Mathematics and Computational Thinking: • Create a computational model of a phenomenon, process, or system based on basic assumptions. the systhe with obtained the conditions obtained the c lergy is a quantitative property of a system that depends on a motion and interactions of matter and radiation within that stem.
-That there is a single quantity called energy is due to be fact that a system's total energy is conserved, even as, thin the system, energy is continually transferred from one object to another and between its various possible forms.
-On the system of energy means energy cannot be created or estroyed and the total change of energy in a system is always always cannot be created or destroyed, but it can be consported from one place to another and transferred entry energy in a system depends on its configuration (e.g. relative positions of charged particles, compression of a spring) and the wincept of conservation of energy to be used to predict and describe system behavior.
+Energy (PS3) PH.PS3.1 Create a computational model to calcu energy of the other component(s) and energy flo late the change in the energy of one component in a system when the o ows in and out of the system are known. change in Clarification Statement: Emphasis is on utilizing of the meaning of mathematical expressions used in systems of two or three components; and to there the energies in gravitational, magnetic, or electric calculations to understand that energy is transferred in and out of syster in the model.
+Assessment Boundary: Assessment is limited to basic algel rmal energy, kinetic energy, potential energy, and/or c fields. ns and conserved, as well as explaining oraic expressions or computations; to Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Using Mathematics and Computational Thinking: Create a computational model of a phenomenon, process, or system based on basic assumptions.
+Energy is a quantitative property of a system that depends on the motion and interactions of matter and radiation within that system.
+That there is a single quantity called energy is due to the fact that a system's total energy is conserved, even as, within the system, energy is continually transferred from one object to another and between its various possible forms.
+Conservation of energy means energy cannot be created or destroyed and the total change of energy in a system.
+Energy cannot be created or destroyed, but it can be transported from one place to another and transferred between systems.
+Mathematical expressions, which quantify how the stored energy in a system depends on its configuration (e.g. relative positions of charged particles, compression of a spring) and how kinetic energy depends on mass and speed, allow the concept of conservation of energy to be used to predict and describe system behavior.
+The availability of energy limits what can occur in any system.
 Systems and System Models: Models can be used to predict the behavior of a system, but these predictions have limited precision and reliability due to the assumptions and approximations inherent in models.